Paparoa National Park

 Best hikes to do in Paparoa National Park

-Paparoa is a great place to hike; it’s teeming with life but less visitors mean it’s much quieter than many of New Zealand’s national parks.
+Paparoa is a great place to hike; it’s teeming with life but fewer visitors mean it’s much quieter than many of New Zealand’s national parks.
 These are some of our favourite walks in the area.

 For a short 30 minute stroll, there’s the Truman Track.
 The route takes you down to the beach where you can further explore.
 There you’ll see amazing rock features, a waterfall and a blowhole!